The History of Stitch

 Moss

-These are stitches that create a textured, pebbled effect on the surface of the fabric.
-They are created by alternating between knit stitches and purl stitches in a specific pattern.
-It represents the carrageen moss which lines the stone walls of the islands.
-Often knitted as a diamond filler!
+These stitches create a textured, pebbled effect on the fabric’s surface by alternating between knit stitches and purl stitches in a specific sequence.
+This design represents the carrageen moss that lines the stone walls of the islands.
+Additionally, they are often knitted as a diamond filler!

 Seed

-These are stitches that create a textured, raised effect on the surface of the fabric.
-They are created by alternating between knit stitches and purl stitches in a specific pattern.
+These stitches create a textured, raised effect on the fabric’s surface by alternating between knit stitches and purl stitches in a specific pattern.

 Fisherman’s rib